SaharshGit/CapX.live-Stock-Analysis/README.md

 - 'Reddit_Scraping.ipynb' will output 'scrapped_data.csv' file.
 This file will be required in 'Analysis and Feature creation.ipynb' notebook.
 - 'Analysis and Feature creation.ipynb' will output 'final_reddit_data.csv'.
 This file will be required in 'Prediction_Model.ipynb' notebook.

 - I would recommed running them in google collab for similar results
+  ### Note- Although i have provided the datatsets in a seperate folder but if you run the Notebook in sequence it will generate the required data

 ## Short description of each Notebook
 - 'Reddit_Scraping.ipynb' - Scrapes reddit data, historical data and combine them based on date and company name.